wowthemesnet/mediumish-theme-jekyll/_posts/2019-10-20-HowNotToDesignYourMonth.md

 So how should I plan a spread of 30 pomos?

 I listed down all my daily, weekly activities on a sheet of paper and wrote down how many pomodoros will take to accomplish it.
 This is where I listed down every detail of my life.
-Things like: Waking up, Morning stretches (which I am not regular at), Shower, Breakfast prep, PowerNap in afternoon, Daily Chores, Body grooming, MealPlanning, Buying grocery, Checking emails, Reddit, Gym/Sports etc.
+Things like: Waking up, Morning stretches (which I am not regular at), Shower, Breakfast prep, Power Nap in afternoon, Daily Chores, Body grooming, Meal Planning, Buying grocery, Checking emails, Reddit, Gym/Sports etc.

 **Whats the number?** - If I divide weekly activities by 7 and add time for daily pomodoros it comes down to 20 pomodoros. **Which leaves me with 10 pomodoros per day.**

-This number gave me jitters, because thats all the time I have for myself.
+This number gave me jitters, because that's all the time I have for myself.
 In which I have to learn, be productive also.

 If 10 is all I have than how should I plan to accomplish my goals.